-Incoming First Time College Students–via the UofU general admissions application (application open from August to March 1 with a priority application date of November 1st)
+- Incoming First Time College Students–via the University of Utah general admissions application (application open from August to February 1st 2020 with a priority application date of November 1st 2019)

-Transfer Students— via the UofU general admissions application (application open from August to March 1)
+- Transfer Students–via the University of Utah general admissions application (application open from August to February 1st 2020)

-Current UofU Students (freshman and sophomores encouraged, previous transfer students are welcome to apply).
+- Current UofU Students (freshman, sophomores, and previous transfer students are welcome to apply).
 Applicants are encouraged to have at least a 3.5 cumulative grade point average at time of application.
+Current students may apply at any time.
+Notifications are sent once grades post for the semester in which the applicant applies (e.g. a UofU sophomore student applies November 2018, they will be notified near the end of December 2018 of their decision).

 How to Apply

-Incoming first year and transfer students: may apply through the UofU general admissions application (only Summer or Fall entry submissions accepted).
-Essays are uploaded via the U application.
-Applicants who submit completed applications, pay application fees and submit transcripts and test scores to the University Office of Admissions will be reviewed by the Honors College.
+Incoming first year and transfer students: may apply through the UofU general admissions application.
+We use the Common App essay prompts.
+The prompts are provided within the application.
+Upload essays via the U application.
+Applicants who submit completed applications, pay application fees (or have them waived through the Office of Admissions), and submit transcripts and test scores to the University Office of Admissions will be reviewed by the Honors College.
+For freshman students to be considered for the Honors College priority date, students must submit a complete application (including transcripts and applicable test scores) to the University by the priority deadline.

 The Honors College at the University of Utah offers the nation’s only Praxis Labs.
 Honors College Praxis Labs gather students from different majors to collaborate on innovative project-based solutions to big societal challenges.
 Students in these classes analyze a topic through in-depth classroom and field research such as lectures, panels, one-on-one interviews, readings and off-campus trips.
 After problems have been identified, students work together to put their solutions and ideas into action in the community.